 The new year marks the start of new insurance and benefits.
 Understanding you insurance policy is vital to receiving timely care at a reasonable cost.
 Let's talk all things insurance so you can be empowered this year.

 What is insurance?

-Health insurance is a contract between a patient and the insurance company that agrees to pay a portion of health and medical expenses in exchange for a premium.
+Health insurance is a contract that agrees to pay a portion of health and medical expenses in exchange for a premium.
 This generally covers the cost of routine care, emergency services, specialty care, and the treatment of chronic illness.

 There are a wide variety of insurance policies available in today’s market.
 Two of the most common are Preferred Provider Organizations (PPO) and Health Maintenance Organizations (HMO).